nsybee/Group_A_AM_24/README.md

-# Group A - Trento Experiments
+# Group A - Amsterdam Experiments

 This repository contains the Helm Charts and GitHub Actions that Group A will analyze.